intel/llvm/sycl/doc/design/VirtualFunctions.md

   Q.single_task<Constructor>([=] {
     // Even though at LLVM IR level this kernel does reference 'Base::foo'
-    // and 'Base::bar' though global variable containing `vtable` for `Base`,
+    // and 'Base::bar' through global variable containing `vtable` for `Base`,
     // we do not consider the kernel to be using `fp64` optional feature. new (Obj) Base;
   });